-In previous blog posts, we’ve emphasized the importance of support for modern app container and container-orchestration technologies like Docker and Kubernetes with the goals of consistently delivering higher quality, more flexible, and more resilient and performant software faster and at lower cost.
+In previous blog posts, we’ve emphasized the importance of low-code support for modern app container and container-orchestration technologies like Docker and Kubernetes with the goals of consistently delivering higher quality, more flexible, and more resilient and performant software faster and at lower cost.
 Let’s take a bit of a deeper look at what application containers are, and why embracing them is so important to modern application development.
 I hope this blog post proves helpful as you think about your requirements for next-generation development.

 Here are the major benefits of embracing app containers:

 1. Platform independence: Build it once, run it anywhere

 A major benefit of containers is their portability.
 Containers are a solution to the problem of how to get software to run reliably when moved from one computing environment to another.
 Put simply, a container consists of an entire runtime environment: an application, plus all its dependencies, libraries and other binaries bundled into one tidy package.